Aiko-IT-Systems/AITSYS.Discord.LibraryDevelopmentTracking/README.md

 # AITSYS.Discord.LibraryDevelopmentTracking

-AITSYS.Discord.LibraryDevelopmentTracking is a .NET-based Discord bot designed to track library development progress and interact with Notion for project management.
-It leverages the DisCatSharp library for Discord integration and supports extensible command and interaction handling.
+AITSYS.Discord.LibraryDevelopmentTracking is a .NET-based Discord bot designed to track library development progress and interact with Notion for discord alpha tests.

 ## Features